wso2-attic/esb-connectors/amazons3-connector/org.wso2.carbon.connector/README.txt

 		4) 	  ownerdisplayName is the display name of the owner of the created buckets.

 		5) 	  displayName is the short display name of the owner of the created buckets and objects.

+		Note : (According to Amazon API all bucket names should be in lowercase and cannot include special charactors)

 		6)    bucketName_1 is the name of a bucket to be generated.